getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 You can see some some familiar tokens in the parser code, concepts we defined in the grammar.

 This grammar knows about `SELECT` and `FROM` keywords, about whitespace, and a few other character.
-Here's the AST it spits out for the SQL string `SELECT * FRO`:
+Here's the tree it spits out for the SQL string `SELECT * FRO`:

 ```js
 ;[